-It is impossible to prepare for the sudden death of a loved one, and that death is made all the more tragic when it is due to the negligence or wrongdoing of someone else.
-In California, where a death resulted from someone's negligent actions, or inaction, a surviving family member of the victim has the ability to file a wrongful death lawsuit under California Code of Civil Procedure section 377.60.
+It is impossible to prepare for the sudden and unexpected death of a loved one.
+That death is made all the more tragic due to someone else's negligence or wrongdoing.
+In California, where death resulted from someone's negligent actions or inaction, a surviving victim's family member can file a wrongful death claim.

-As discussed, automobile accidents are a common cause of wrongful deaths, especially when the at-fault driver was intoxicated, speeding, or texting on their cell phones.
-However, a wrongful death can occur in a myriad of circumstances including medical malpractice, a defective consumer product, a motorcycle accident or even a vicious dog bite.
+As discussed, automobile accidents commonly cause wrongful deaths, especially when the at-fault driver is intoxicated, speeding, or texting on their cell phone.
+However, wrongful death can occur in various circumstances, including medical malpractice, a defective consumer product, a motorcycle accident, or even a vicious dog bite.

-When someone is seriously injured or killed in an accident, a proverbial clock starts ticking.
+A proverbial clock starts ticking when someone is seriously injured or killed in an accident.
 This clock is known as the statute of limitations.
-Under California law, a surviving family member only has two years from the date of the accident that resulted in your loved one's death to file a wrongful death lawsuit in a California court.
-Attempting to file a lawsuit after two years has passed will likely prove to be a fruitless endeavor.
+Under California law, a surviving family member only has two years from the accident that caused your loved one's death to file a wrongful death lawsuit in a California court.
+Attempting to file a lawsuit after two years have passed will likely prove to be a fruitless endeavor.
 Additionally, the statute of limitations is even shorter if your loved one was involved in an accident with a city or state vehicle.
-In those cases, you have to provide notice to the government entity within six months.
+In those cases, you must notify the government entity within six months.
 This is why immediate action is strongly encouraged.

-I’m Ed Smith, a Woodland wrongful death lawyer.
-If you have lost a loved one as a result of the careless actions of someone else, I want to help you.
-Please reach out to me for compassionate, free and friendly legal advice by calling (530) 392-9400 or (800) 404-5400.
-When you call, please ask for Ed.
-We will go over the specifics of your case and discuss whether or not it makes sense to pursue a claim for wrongful death.
+If you have lost a loved one due to someone else's careless actions, we want to help you.
+Please contact our Woodland wrongful death lawyers for compassionate, free, and friendly legal advice at (530) 392-9400 or (800) 404-5400.
+We will review your case's specifics and discuss whether pursuing a claim for wrongful death makes sense.